 This was so perfect.
 The fact that they have a recommended list for sushi, ramen and more – already prepared is so, so helpful.
 I ended up finding Sushi Sigetomi on my own.
 But, the sheet was a great starting point.

 The location of our room at Ace Hotel Kyoto was great.
 I was happy that I didn’t upgrade to the next category of room, in the separate building.
-In my opinion, it’s better to stay in the main, more updated building.
+In my opinion, it’s better to stay in the main building.

-The in room record player was cute and I understand the concept of the vintage throwback vibe.
-But, slightly unneeded.
-Didn’t play ’em.
-But, was cute for decor.
+The in-room record player was cute.
+I understand the concept of the vintage throwback vibe.
+But, we didn’t play ’em.
+However, it was cute for decor.

 I thought I would have copious amounts of coffee at Stumptown Coffee Roasters.
 However, I did not.
 What I did do is get up super early and write at the communal table in the lobby.
 It was nice to have the opportunity to write in a communal space and watch the sun illuminate the landscape beyond the windows in Kyoto.